BrynjulvBrynjulvsen/kafka-workshop/exercises/4_schemas_and_serdes.md

 [Implement](../src/exercises/kotlin/tasks/serdes/1_serialization_deserialization.kt) simple serialization and deserialization of Avro messages.
 Feel free to use this [schema](../src/main/avro/WorkshopStatusMessage.avsc), or create your own in this directory

+> When using the BarebonesKafkaClients, try using the getAvroConsumer/getAvroProducer functions to get started

 > This workshop generates Java classes using the [gradle avro plugin](https://github.com/davidmc24/gradle-avro-plugin).
 > Its default location for schema files is src/main/avro.
 The plugin provides a generateAvroJava task, which places
 > generated classes under `build/generated-main-avro-java`.
 If you modify or add your own schemas, run the generateAvroJava